Alon-Alush/AlushPacker/README.md

 ## Usage

-To pack a program, you generally specify its *input name* and *output name*.
-If an *output name* is not provided, the packed file will automatically be written to the input directory with a `_packed` filename extension.
+To pack a program, you generally specify its *input name*, and the packed file will automatically be written to the input directory with a `_packed` filename extension.

+Optionally, you can specify an *output name* directly.

 For example: